alexZajac/ux-animations/README.md

-**ux-animations** - A smal collection of animations made in React native
+**ux-animations** - A small collection of animations made in React native